 We drove from West Sussex to Mezdra and took a holiday for a week in Liechtenstein.
 We chose to take a holiday because Rich was working overseas in China and I didn’t want to do the drive alone with the kids and animals.

-- This is not the most direct route.
+- This is not the most direct or the cheapest route.

 - This route avoids Serbia – read below as to why.

 There is a newly built motorway that enables you to travel from Hungary to Bulgaria through Serbia (thus eliminating Romania) BUT and this is a big however, Serbia is not in the EU….

 Some people have told me that if you travel through a non-EU country with an EU pet passport that this voids the EU passport.
 This is not true and I can find no official vet to confirm this however I have heard horror stories of bribery & corruption at the Serbian border involving a pet and some people have told me that British vets will not sign the Serbian health certificate because it isn’t a DEFRA form… DISCLAIMER: All third hand stories not verified!

 Supposedly, f you’re travelling with a pet there is an additional requirement of a health certificate, translated into Serbian, and a vet checking the pet at the border and a subsequent fee.
 DISCLAIMER: We have travelled through Serbia twice since with our dog and three cats, border officials have seen them and we’ve not been questioned or asked for further documentation.

 So for this reason we did not drive through Serbia in 2018 – although we have done twice since.

 We’re currently driving a 2002 Lexus RX300, 4×4 with two adults, three kids, a 50kg dog and a roof box.
 We’re in eastern Europe until at least December so we are packed full and as the dog takes up the entire boot/trunk we need a roof box.